pablo-sampaio/swarm_ev3/RL_in_EV3/readme.md

 1. On the "ev3dev Device Browser", click on "Dowload workspace"
 1. On the device, right click and choose "Open SSH Terminal"
 1. Run
-   chmod +x ~/RL_in_EV3/setup_paths
+   - chmod +x ~/RL_in_EV3/setup_paths
 1. Run
-   ~/RL_in_EV3/setup_libs
+   - ~/RL_in_EV3/setup_libs
 1. Run the file (see below)

-Attention: if you change the directories in "Common" folder, you will have to adjust the setup script
+Attention: if you change the names of directories in "Common" folder or if you create new, you will have to adjust the setup script.

 ## TO RUN A FILE
 Use this, if you haven't changed since last donwload to EV3 or